-There are several types of parasites but here are the most common!
+There are several types of parasites, but here are the most common ones!

 What is Coccidiosis?

-Coccidiosis is a parasitic type of infection, caused by the Coccidia Parasite.
-Coccidiosis is an intestinal tract infection cause by a one-celled organism or protozoa called coccidia.
-In cats and dogs, most coccidia are of the genus called isopspora felis and isospora rivolta and are the most common species of coccidia found in cats and dogs.
+Coccidiosis is a parasitic type of infection caused by the Coccidia Parasite.
+Coccidiosis is an intestinal tract infection caused by a one-celled organism or protozoa called coccidia.
+In cats and dogs, most coccidias are of the isopspora felis and Isospora rivolta and are the most common coccidia found in cats and dogs.

-Coccidia are not parasitic intestinal worms.
-They are microscopic parasites that live within cells of the intestinal lining.
+Coccidia are not parasitic intestinal worms; they are microscopic parasites that reside within the cells of the intestinal lining.

 Because they live in the intestinal tract and most commonly cause diarrhea, they are often confused with worms.
 It most commonly causes watery, mucus-based diarrhea in animals.

-If not treated, over time it can cause damage to the lining of a cat’s intestinal tract.
-With appropriate and prompt treatment, the prognosis is good.
+If not treated, it can damage the lining of a cat’s intestinal tract over time.
+However, with appropriate and prompt treatment, the prognosis is good.

 Oocysts or immature coccidia are passed in the stool of an infected cat.
-They lie in the environment and ewve4ntually sporulate and mature into a more developed oocyst that can re-infect the cat or the dog.
-Other cats, dog rodents in the household might become infected.
+They lie in the environment and eventually sporulate and mature into a more developed oocyst that can re-infect the cat or dog.
+Other cats, dogs, and rodents in the household might also become infected.

-This process can occur in as little as six hours, but it usually takes 7 to 10 days.
+This process can occur in as little as six hours but usually takes 7 to 10 days.

 If the sporulated oocysts are swallowed, they mature in the animal’s intestine to complete the life cycle.
-If a mouse should swallow the oocysts, a cat may become infected by eating the infected mouse.
+If a mouse swallows the oocysts, a cat may become infected by eating the infected mouse.

 Giardia spp.

-Approximately four per cent of pets in North America are expected to have Giardia.
-Cat less than three years of age are more often infected than older cats.
+Approximately four percent of pets in North America are expected to have Giardia.
+Cats less than three years old are more frequently infected than older cats.

 Life cycle of Giardia